drug-design/course/docs/chapters/protein-structure.md

 #### Packing of the &alpha;-Helix

-By rotating the &alpha;-helix visualized here you can see the tight  pack of backbone atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/packing-alpha-helix-e9eb1f0d'><i class='fa fa-play' aria-hidden='true'></i></button>By rotating the &alpha;-helix visualized here you can see the tight  pack of backbone atoms.
 The side chains (represented by green spheres in the C&beta; position) extend outwards, also in a helical array.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer